 Registering A Japanese Company

 As with most Japanese administrative procedures for legal matters things can be a little nuanced, or even complicated.
-Many have successfully completed the complex procedure themselves to save some money.
+Many have successfully completed the complex procedure to set up a company in Japan all by themselves.
 Others will hire a financial advisor, accountant or lawyer to do it for them.
 Despite costing money this is arguably the smart way to go because: A) you will save a lot of time B) having the documents filed by a professional body makes your application more reputable and avoid blunders C) if your business is specialist in nature it will ensure that no mistakes are made regarding your authorised activities, and any potential specialist registrations or licenses you may require to do business legally and compliantly.

 If you are going to brave it and throw down the gauntlet yourself you will need to do the following: